-- MRI imaging was used in the studies to measure decrease in submental volume.
+- MRI imaging was used in the studies to measure the decrease in submental volume.

-- Psychological effect of change in appearance were also measured.
+- The psychological effect of a change in appearance was also measured.

 - Both European and North American trials show clear evidence of efficacy beyond placebo.

-- After 2 treatments over 50% of those treated, and more than 70% of patient showed an increase in one baseline in all categories.
+- After two treatments over 50% of those treated, and more than 70% of the patient showed an increase in one baseline in all categories.

-- Data suggests the long lasting effects (at least 4 years after treatment).
+- Data suggests the long-lasting effects (at least four years after treatment).

 - Readers can review the original article to view before and after images from the trials.